IsmaelU/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions

 My solutions to the Project Euler problems.
 I intend to do 1 a day.
-Solutions will be in python but when I get around to learning other languages some solutions will be in other languages
+Solutions will be in Python and Rust.
+Eventually in Haskell too

 https://projecteuler.net/